kevinajian/fishing-for-treasure/README.md

 Also, holding the down arrow makes the hook move faster.
 Press Enter to automatically catch a fish at the current depth.

-While in the second mode, hold down the space bar to reel the fish in faster.
+While in the second mode, press shift to automatically reel the fish in.
-Press Enter to automatically successfully reel the fish in.
+Press Enter to successfully reel the fish in.

 Press Escape at any time to go back to the Title screen.